SparkPost/gitplus/README.md

 Sort of like "flow <type> start <name>", but slightly different just to be confusing.

-Starts a `type/name` branch, usually a feature or hotfix, and starts from the correct starting branch for you.
+Pulls from origin and starts a branch from master named `name`.

 ```shell
 # start branch (off of master)